Quasi-finite modules over affine and extended affine Lie algebras: Quasi-finite modules over fgc EALAs of higher nullity

 \subsection{Level zero integrable modules over fgc EALAs}

-Throughout this subsection, $V$ will denote a level zero irreducible integrable module over $E$ of nullity at least $2$ (or over a toroidal Lie algebra $\tau_{n+1}^{tor}$ for $n > 0$).
+Throughout this subsection, $V$ will denote a level zero irreducible integrable module over $E$ of nullity at least $2$ (or over the toroidal Lie algebra $\tau_{n+1}^{tor}$ for $n > 0$).
 We also assume that $E_c$ (respectively $\overline{L}(\mathfrak{g})$) acts non-trivially on $V$.

 \blmma There exists a non-zero $v \in V$ such that $(\mathfrak{n}^{+} \otimes A_{n+1})v = (0)$. \elmma

 \begin{proof} By hypothesis, $V$ is an integrable module over $\tau_{n+1}$ having finite-dimensional $H$-weight spaces.
 The desired result now follows by proceeding exactly as in \cite[Proposition 3.7]{P2} (also see \cite[Theorem 2.4(ii)]{C} and \cite[Lemma 2.6]{E2}).
 Note that the irreducibility of $V$ is not required. \end{proof}